quasarframework/quasar-awesome/CONTRIBUTING.md

 ### Projects using Quasar

-The list of projects is sorted by the version of Quasar they use from most recent version to least recent version.
-You can also optionally use the CLI interface to add your project to this list using the following commands:
+The list of projects is sorted by the version of Quasar they use from the most recent version of Quasar to the oldest version of Quasar.
+You can also optionally use the CLI utility to add your project to this list using the following commands:

 ```bash
 git clone https://github.com/quasarframework/quasar-awesome